dinlaks/ocp-virt-ossm3-demo/README.md

 3. Enable PodMonitor in all Istio-related namespaces as well as application namespaces:
    3a. istio-system
    3b. istio-ingress
-   3c. bookinfo
+   3c. demo-vm-ossm3
-   3d. rest-api-with-mesh
-4. Label all Istio-related and application namespaces with istio-injection=enabled.
+4. Ensure Labelling all Istio-related and application namespaces with istio-injection=enabled.

 Set up OCP user monitoring workflow
 ------------